pixiechain/pixie-chain-docs/wallet.md

 Pixie Chain support wallets such as MetaMask.

-> NOTE: Check compitibility before using wallet, Ledger is not supported.
+> NOTE: Check compatibility before using wallet, Ledger is not supported.

 # MetaMask